leblancdaniel/paraphraser/README.md

 # Unsupervised Data Augmentation

 ## Install dependencies and download necessary data
-This product is very sensitive to versioning issues, so it's important to install these versions...
+This program is very sensitive to versioning issues, so it's important to install these versions...

 In a virtual environment, like conda, with Python v3.6: